fl3a/drush_multi/README.txt

 Each multi command got a help.

 To get specific help, type:
-drush help multi ${multicommand}
+drush help ${multi-command}

-Since the the code is commented with doxygen you can find the documentation at http://is-loesungen.de/docu/drush_multi/.
+Since the the code is extensively commented
+you can find the a Doxygen documentation at http://is-loesungen.de/docu/drush_multi/.

 FAQ
 ---